cu-mkp/sandbox/docs/pigment-madder-lake_assignment.md

 -   Keep at this temperature for 30 minutes to extract the dye
 -   Remove the drawstring bag, which can now be discarded
 -   Add 1.88g potash to the solution and bring to 80°
--   In the other 600ml beaker, dissolve 5g alum in 60ml water over heat
+-   In the 100ml beaker, dissolve 5g alum in 30ml water over heat
 -   Pour alum solution into the madder+potash solution VERY GRADUALLY and STIRRING CONSTANTLY
     -   Do this slowly and incrementally until there is no further effervescence, and precipitation of the lake pigment appears to be complete.
 Check the pH of the solution, which should be about 6
 -   Allow the solution to settle for at least 15min (ideally overnight)